Two-sample Testing with Block-wise Missingness in Multi-source Data: Real Data Analysis

-We merge the three modalities using RID after removing cases with random missingness.
-The proposed methods are then evaluated on two datasets: (i) a balanced subset (Sub) consisting of $200$ randomly selected individuals from each group (AD and CN), and (ii) the full dataset (Full) comprising all available samples, including $2,047$ CN and $507$ AD subjects.
-Each method is assessed using both permutation-based (P) inference ($1000$ permutations) and asymptotic (A) null approximations when available.
+We evaluate the methods on two datasets: (i) a balanced subset (Sub) with $200$ randomly selected subjects from each group (AD and CN), and (ii) the full dataset (Full) including all $2047$ CN and $507$ AD subjects.
+For each dataset, inference is conducted using permutation-based ($1000$ permutations) and, when available, asymptotic null distributions.

 Table~\ref{tab:ADNI p-values} reports the resulting $p$-values.
-Both BRISE variants achieve highly significant results across all datasets and inference types, demonstrating superior statistical power even under substantial block-wise missingness.
-By contrast, RISE, MMD, and BD yield significant results only on the full dataset and fail to reject the null hypothesis in the balanced subset.
-MMD-Miss produces $p$-values equal to $1$ in all settings, likely due to its inability to leverage cross-pattern structure.
-MT fails in both datasets, further illustrating its limited robustness for incomplete multi-modal data.
-These findings align with our simulation studies and highlight the practical applicability of BRISE for detecting group differences in high-dimensional, block-wise incomplete settings.
+Both BRISE-c and BRISE-v detect highly significant differences between AD and CN subjects across all datasets and inference schemes.
+In contrast, RISE, MMD, and BD achieve significance only on the full dataset and fail to reject the null in the balanced subset.
+MMD-Miss yields $p$-values equal to $1$ in all settings, likely due to its inability to exploit cross-pattern information, while MT fails in both datasets.
+These results are consistent with our simulation findings and demonstrate the practical advantage of BRISE for high-dimensional, block-wise incomplete multi-modal data.